rayfrankenstein/AITOW/README.md

 ---
 “In practice, I find that the single biggest problem with "Agile" is that bad product/project managers like to hide their own incompetence behind the "react to change" aspects of agile — "I screwed up and missed an important user requirement" and "I forgot to loop in an important stakeholder who has a hard date for a release" becomes "the requirements changed and so you need to drop what you're doing and working on something else instead.
 It's not a fuckup on my part, it's Agile."—pdpi, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/)

 ---
+"Anyone who tells you Scrum has velocities is delusional.

+Those burndown/up charts weren’t and aren’t about where the developers are going to meet the Y axis.
+They are about how the business keeps moving the goalposts via scope creep.
+They’re about how the project will never ship if people can’t stop moving the goalposts faster than the team can approach it."--bwainfweeze, [If scrum doesn't work, what does?](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
 “A problem I've run into is management is using "Agile" but in the most short sighted way possible.
 I would get a rigid spec for a feature and implement it.
 Then three or four weeks later get a new spec to expand that feature that requires a lot rework of the original implementation, because it's so far outside the original scope, or involves integration with another feature/system that was never designed to work with the new one.
 It's still agile, but may as well be waterfall.
 If the original spec had given me outlines or plans of where they wanted the feature to eventually end up if budget/time permitted, I could have setup hooks, or more appropriately designed the original feature to make expanding it far easier with minimal additional effort or time commitment on my part.”—0x8086, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/)